 - The Jet Administration Console – a graphical user interface that makes it easy for administrators to manage the information in the Services Database.

 Installing the Jet Service Tier, Services Database, and Jet Administration Console

 It is strongly recommended that you run the Service Tier under the Network Service account.
 The Network Service account is a predefined local account used by the service control manager.
-It has minimum privileges on the local computer and acts as the computer on the network. ( More information from the Microsoft Dev Center)
+It has minimum privileges on the local computer and acts as the computer on the network.
+(More information from the Microsoft Dev Center)

-If you elect to use a different account, if the account has a password, you will want ensure that it does not change regularly (as the Jet Service Tier will have to be uninstalled and reinstalled each time).
+If you elect to use a different account and that account has a password, you will want ensure that it does not change regularly (as the Jet Service Tier will have to be uninstalled and reinstalled each time the password changes).

 We recommend that you use the default service port of 7090 as this matches the default port that is defined in the Jet Application Settings and will make it easy for users to connect to the service.